LucFrachon/used_cars_EDA/README.md

 # Used Cars Database

 This project uses a dataset coming from [Kaggle](https://www.kaggle.com/orgesleka/used-cars-database) that contains data scraped from the German Ebay Small Ads website.
-I ran EDA on it to explore the data and built a simple regression model for price.
+Using previous experience from the automotive industry, I conduct in-depth EDA on it to explore the data, understand relationships between variables, and build a regression model for price.
 ---

 ## Data